-Germany is one of the world's most popular destinations with numerous attractions located beyond major city centers.
-Get familiar with local rules, signs, and types of rental cars available before you embark on your journey
+Ireland is one of the world's most popular destinations with numerous attractions located in the beautiful countryside.
+Get familiar with local rules, signs, and types of rental cars available before you embark on your journey.

 You’ll find an Enterprise Rent-A-Car location perfect for your adventure.

 • Airport: Begin the trip as soon as you arrive.
 Airports are usually located near major roadways that will allow you to get on the road quickly.

 • Neighborhood: Great for day trips or to begin your journey after a visit to a major city.

 • Train Station: Rent at a train station to explore a region further.

 Many rental cars in Ireland have manual transmissions, so be sure to designate an automatic transmission if needed.